mohammad2928/pathological-images-analysis/README.md

 ![no-image](https://raw.githubusercontent.com/mohammad2928/pathological-images-analysis/main/docs/images/pathalogical-image-analysis.svg)

 Preprocessing:
-In this step, noise, background and useless informations removed from input images.
+In this step, noise, background, and useless information are removed from input images.

 For example, after pre-processing source image (A), converted to (B).

 A: source image